Icehouse: The Martian Chess Set

-Icehouse: The Martian Chess Set is a 1999 board game published by Looney Labs.
+Icehouse: The Martian Chess Set is an abstract tabletop game published by Looney Labs in 1999 that uses a variety of plastic pyramids in a chess-like fashion.

 Gameplay

 Icehouse: The Martian Chess Set is a set of playing pieces that can be utilized in abstract strategy games.
+The game comes with 60 pyramids and the rules for Martian Chess and three other abstract games.